hmcts/pip-channel-management/README.md

 ## Features and Functionality

-- Generation of PDFs from JSON, for each list type.
-These are used in the subscriptions process, and also via the Frontend
+- Generation of PDFs from JSON for each list type.
+These are used in the subscriptions process and also via the Frontend
 - Generation of the Artefact Summary, which is the text that contains details about a JSON publication.
 This is used in the subscription email.
-- Maps a list of subscriptions to their appropriate email.
+- Mapping of a list of subscriptions to their appropriate email.
 It also de-duplicates the list, which in turn means only one email is sent per user.
-- Maps a third party subscription to it's appropriate API endpoint.
+- Mapping a third party subscription to its appropriate API endpoint.
 - Azure Blob Storage: Handles interactions with the CaTH Azure Blob Storage instance (or local Azurite emulator/Azure Storage Explorer instances)
 - Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired)
 - OpenAPI Spec/Swagger-UI: Documents and allows users or developers to access API resources within the browser.